zunjf/catdog_classification/README.md

-# This is my individual project:
+# Cat & Dog Image Classification
 This project is for classify image for cat and dog

 # Requirement: